-There are ninety-three items from New Britain.
+There are eighty-seven items in the collections from New Britain.
 This is a comparatively large collection as there are few items from New Britain in other Scottish museums.

 There are two carved dance wands in lightweight wood limed and coloured with red and blue pigment (A.1882.53.8, A.1882.53.9) from the Tolai of the Gazelle peninsula.
 One is carved with a human figure.
 Both were purchased from London taxidermists E Gerrard & Sons in 1882.
 Also used in dance is a carved wooden club coloured with red, partially wrapped with leaves and decorated with feathers.